Lummetry/SolisBoxChecker/README.md

 # VaporBoxCheck
 VaporBoxCheck is a mini-app developed in Python that uses Pytorch and Tensorflow frameworks.
 This application can be used as a test tool in order to test different deployment setups on a wide range of hardware and software setups.
+See at the bottom of readme instructions regarding IPC tests between python modules on devices.

 ## Preparing NVIDIA Jetson environment:
 In order to setup NVIDIA Jetson envrionment you can access following pdf for a stept-by-step tutorial: